DotSnuk/100-days-of-code/log.md

 **Thoughts**: Smooth day.
 Just trying to find a new project to play with.
 Thought it was a lot of fun with databases and classes, can see myself playing around a lot with those.
 Should probably get to know databases a bit better.
 Still searching for idea's on what to work on..
 But a very good day non-the-less!

+### Day 9: March 1, 2020

+**Today's Progress**: Played around with databases in python.
+Also some css

+**Thoughts**: In the past I have tried programming in small burst but was never that serious.
+But I do remember a little bit in how to think.
+But never used databases so that part is completely new to me.
+Always wanted to learn it because you can do cool stuff with it IMO.
+So trying to get a better grasp on that.
+Also played around with css so I can get this new/upgraded site to look somewhat 'OK'.

 ### Day #: Month Date, Year

 **Today's Progress**: